-The Enlightment is also known as the age of reason.
-It was an intellectual and philosophical movement which dominated the world of ideas in Europe during the 18th century that saw the rise of concepts such as reason, liberty and the scientific method.
+The Enlightenment is also known as the age of reason.
+It was an intellectual and philosophical movement that dominated the world of ideas in Europe during the 18th century that saw the rise of concepts such as reason, liberty, and the scientific method.

-- The Enlightment era is known as the age of reason.
+- The Enlightenment era is known as the age of reason.

-- Reason was seen as the primary source for authority.
+- The reason was seen as the primary source of authority.

-- The targets of examination was the government and religious figures.
+- The targets of examination were the government and religious figures.

-- Many prominent writers duing this period were deists.
+- Many prominent writers during this period were deists.

-- The Enlightment Era is also known as the Golden Age of Satire.
+- The Enlightenment Era is also known as the Golden Age of Satire.

 - There is an emphasis on the scientific method and along with increased questioning of religious orthodoxy

-- Enlightment Authors promote advance ideals such as the separation of the church and state and a constitutional government.
+- Enlightenment Authors promote advanced ideals such as the separation of church and state and a constitutional government.